-In the middle of my last blog, I wrote:
+In the middle of my previous post, I wrote:

 The show is just beginning.
 And if this crazy man is on to something, know that nothing will be simply black and white.
 It may start off looking black, then transform to all shades of gray.

 Well, apparently, this information is significant to me in a big way because I haven’t been able to stop thinking about it since.
 In fact, I keep getting analogy after analogy and they’re all a little different.

 One that seems most prominent is technology.
 Remember those first computers we had, the ones that were monochrome?
 Our screens were black with orange or green letters lit up within it.
 For sake of discussion, let’s forget that the letters had color – since the color was unchangeable.
 Monochrome computers were simply a variation of black and white.

 If you study computers, you’ll understand why they were that way.
 Transistors, the basic building blocks of a computer, started off having two states: on and off, high and low (voltage).
 A transistor thus related to a bit (0 or 1).
 Back in those days, we needed a transistor for every bit.